paymill/paymill-unite-example/README.md

 First thing you have to do is to register a free PAYMILL account at https://www.paymill.com.

-### Registering an application
+### Activate apps

-Navigate to our Cockpit and open the account preferences page.
-In the “Application” tab you can register a new application.
-You can register two applications: one for live mode and one for test mode.
-The difference between live and test applications are:
+Navigate to our PAYMILL Cockpit and open the account preferences page.
+Under the "App" tab you can activate up to 10 apps.

-* For test applications you will only receive test api keys for connected merchants
-* For live applications you will only receive live api keys for connected merchants
-* Live api keys for connected merchants are not functional as long as the merchant hasn't completed the activation (see Creating the access token and Webhooks for applications).
+Each app can request live and test keys via the connect process (see OAuth2 Workflow).
+An app needs the following parameters:

+* Name: Name of the app.
+* Redirect URI: URI of your script which handles the connect responses.
+* App logo: An optional app logo.

+After activating an app you'll get the following app parameters which you need for the connect process:

+* App ID: The unique identifier of the app (equals OAuths client_id)
+* Client Secret: Secret app access token
+* Hash Token: Secret hash token you can use to create a redirect URI checksum.

 ### OAuth2 Workflow